eymi707/english-academic-performance-analysis/README.md

 # English Academic Performance Analytics

 ## Project Overview
-This project analyzes the Fall and Spring Semester grades from IEP students' to identify performance trends, areas of classwork/test/project performance for academic support.
+This project analyzes the Fall and Spring Semester grades from IEP Junior High School students' to identify performance trends, areas of classwork/test/project performance for academic support.

 ## Stakeholder